Logo

 Half day

 A roughly 3 to 4 hour walking circuit takes you to Tashigang, a tiny hamlet on the same mountain.
 Quiet, almost no tourists, and a good half day if you want more than just the lake.
 Carry water, sunscreen and a light jacket.
-Walk slowly, you are at altitude.
+Walk slowly.
+You are at altitude, and the trail climbs through open, wind-swept ground with no shade.

 Catch Reo Purgyil at first light